-There are so many things that attract and distract our attention, taking a lot of our time, energy and attention, leading to tiredness and exhaustion.
-All this leads people to desire some peace and quiet, but though it might look strange, people often avoid quietude, and dread a quiet environment, preferring the noise, the constant activity, and hustle and bustle of daily life.
+There are so many things that attract our attention, take a lot of our time, energy and attention, and lead to tiredness and exhaustion.
+This makes us seek some peace and quiet once in a while.
+However, though it might seem strange, people often avoid quietude and dread a quiet environment, preferring the noise, the constant activity, and hustle and bustle of daily life.

-You are more than your physical, more than your personality, and you are starving this inner part in you when you constantly seek noise, and seek to engage your mind and senses in what is going around you.
+You are more than your physical body, more than your personality, and you are starving this inner part in you when you constantly seek noise, and involve yourself in what is going around you.
 This makes you forget your true needs and your true essence.

-If you wish to reduce the stress, the strain and unhappiness in your live you need to cultivate inner peace.
+If you wish to reduce the stress, the strain and unhappiness in your live, you need to cultivate inner peace.

-You do not need to become a guru or master to enjoy inner peace.
+You do not need to become a guru or a spiritual seeker to enjoy inner peace.
 You can live your life, go to work, interact with people, have fun and do what you love doing, but also enjoy inner peace, without stress, anxiety, worries, or caring what people think or say about you.

 Inner peace, and the happiness and bliss that come with, are part of your true essence.
 Too much attention to the noise of the outside world and to the noise of your thoughts hide the inner peace, happiness and bliss that reside within your soul.

-The journey to inner peace is the journey into yourself and your spirit.
+The journey to inner peace is the journey into yourself and to your spirit.
 It is a journey that requires you to learn how to quiet your mind.
 It requires some inner work, but it is inner work that you can do even while living your usual, everyday life.

 This journey is not without obstacles, but when you know its importance and the benefits it will bring you, the journey becomes a pleasant journey.